-- (1) Copyright shall be conferred by this section on every work, eligible for copyright, of which the author or, in the case of a work of joint authorship, any one of the authors is at the time the work or a substantial part thereof is made, a qualified person, that is- - (a) in the case of an individual, a person who is a South African citizen or is domiciled or resident in the Republic; or - (b) in the case of a juristic person, a body incorporated under the laws of the Republic: Provided that a work of architecture erected in the Republic or any other artistic work incorporated in a building or any other permanent structure in the Republic, shall be eligible for copyright, whether or not the author was a qualified person. - (2) The term of copyright conferred by this section shall be, in the case of- - (a) literary or musical works or artistic works, other than photographs, the life of the author and 50 years from the end of the year in which the author dies: Provided that if before the death of the author none of the following acts had been done in respect of such works or an adaptation thereof, namely- - (i) the publication thereof; - (ii) the performance thereof in public; - (iii) the offer for sale to the public of records thereof; - (iv) the broadcasting thereof, the term of copyright shall continue to subsist for a period of 50 years from the end of the year in which the first of the said acts is done; - (b) cinematograph films, photographs and computer programs, 50 years from the end of the year in which the work is made available to the public with the consent of the owner of the copyright or, failing such an event within 50 years from the making of the work, 50 years from the end of the year in which the work is made; - (c) sound recordings, 50 years from the end of the year in which the recording is first published; - (d) broadcasts, 50 years from the end of the year in which the broadcast first takes place; - (e) programme-carrying signals, 50 years from the end of the year in which the signals are emitted to a satellite: - (f) published editions, 50 years from the end of the year in which the edition is first published.
+(1) Copyright shall be conferred by this section on every work, eligible for copyright, of which the author or, in the case of a work of joint authorship, any one of the authors is at the time the work or a substantial part thereof is made, a qualified person, that is-

+(a) in the case of an individual, a person who is a South African citizen or is domiciled or resident in the Republic; or

+(b) in the case of a juristic person, a body incorporated under the laws of the Republic:

+Provided that a work of architecture erected in the Republic or any other artistic work incorporated in a building or any other permanent structure in the Republic, shall be eligible for copyright, whether or not the author was a qualified person.

+(2) The term of copyright conferred by this section shall be, in the case ofthe term of copyright shall continue to subsist for a period of fifty years from the end of the year in which the first of the said acts is done;

+(a) literary or musical works or artistic works, other than photographs, the life of the author and fifty years from the end of the year in which the author dies: Provided that if before the death of the author none of the following acts had been done in respect of such works or an adaptation thereof, namely-

+- (i) the publication thereof;

+- (ii) the performance thereof in public;

+- (iii) the offer for sale to the public of records thereof;

+- (iv) the broadcasting thereof;

+[Para. (a) amended by s.
+3 (a) of Act 52 of 1984.]

+(b) cinematograph films, photographs and computer programs, fifty years from the end of the year in which the workwhichever term is the longer, or failing such an event within fifty years of the making of the work, fifty years from the end of the year in which the work is made;

+(i) is made available to the public with the consent of the owner of the copyright; or

+(ii) is first published,

+[Para. (b) substituted by s.
+3 (b) of Act 125 of 1992 and by s.
+52 of Act 38 of 1997.]

+(c) sound recordings, fifty years from the end of the year in which the recording is first published;

+(d) broadcasts, fifty years from the end of the year in which the broadcast first takes place;

+(e) programme-carrying signals, fifty years from the end of the year in which the signals are emitted to a satellite;

+(f) published editions, fifty years from the end of the year in which the edition is first published.

+[Para. (f) added by s.
+3 (b) of Act 52 of 1984.]

-(a) In the case of anonymous or pseudonymous works, the copyright therein shall subsist for 50 years from the end of the year in which the work is made available to the public with the consent of the owner of the copyright or from the end of the year in which it is reasonable to presume that the author died, whichever term is the shorter.
+(3) (a) In the case of anonymous or pseudonymous works, the copyright therein shall subsist for fifty years from the end of the year in which the work is made available to the public with the consent of the owner of the copyright or from the end of the year in which it is reasonable to presume that the author died, whichever term is the shorter.